pachyderm/docs/content/latest/deploy-manage/deploy/quickstart.md

 You are all set!

 ## 6. Try our [beginner tutorial](../../../getting-started/beginner-tutorial/).
-## 7. NOTEBOOKS USERS: Install Pachyderm JupyterLab Mount Extension
+## 7. NOTEBOOKS USERS: Install MLDM JupyterLab Mount Extension

-Once your cluster is up and running, you can helm install JupyterHub on your Pachyderm cluster and experiment with your data in Pachyderm from your Notebook cells.
+Once your cluster is up and running, you can helm install JupyterHub on your MLDM cluster and experiment with your data in MLDM from your Notebook cells.

-Check out our [JupyterHub and Pachyderm Mount Extension](../../../how-tos/jupyterlab-extension) page for installation instructions.
+Check out our [JupyterHub and MLDM Mount Extension](../../../how-tos/jupyterlab-extension) page for installation instructions.

 Use Pachyderm's default image and values.yaml [`jupyterhub-ext-values.yaml`](https://github.com/pachyderm/pachyderm/blob/{{% majorMinorVersion %}}/etc/helm/examples/jupyterhub-ext-values.yaml) or follow the instructions to update your own.